 A Pokemon's combat power (CP) is an aggregated statistic that gives a rough idea as to how powerful they are.
 It is based on IV scores and that Pokemon's current level.

 Generally, a Pokemon with a higher CP will perform better in battle than a Pokemon with a lower CP.
-There are other factors such as types, moveset and weather bonuses that alter this paradigm.
+There are other factors such as types, moveset and weather bonuses that alter this paradigm, though.
 Nonetheless, CP is a good way of determining a Pokemon's strength at a base level.

 This does mean that a Pokemon with a high CP can have terrible IVs and vice-versa.
-Consequently, while high CP Pokemon don't need to be levelled up as much (they are closer to their potential) they can be weak.
+While high CP Pokemon don't need to be levelled up as much (they are closer to their maximum level) they can still be weak.

 Conversely, a Pokemon with a low CP can have perfect IV values.
 As a result it is important to check a Pokemon's IV using the new appraisal feature Niantic introduced or with an IV calculator if going into more detail.